uber-go/goleak/README.md

 Goroutine leak detector to help avoid Goroutine leaks.

-## Development Status: Alpha

-goleak is still in development, and APIs are still in flux.

 ## Installation

 You can use `go get` to get the latest version: